lexoliu/ibdp-ee/Benchmark/README.md

 Service stdout/stderr are captured into `results/logs/<language>_<timestamp>.log`
 so you can inspect startup issues or crashes after the run completes.

+All services start in quiet mode to avoid skewing benchmarks with console I/O.
+Set the `SERVER_LOG=1` environment variable (or `true`/`on`) before launching a service if you need verbose startup or request logging.

 ## Troubleshooting

 - Ensure the manager host can reach language build tools and has open ports.